 This fella - a rutabaga.
 A perfect fall pairing is roasted rutabagas with persimmons - this recipe is so delicious.
 Persimmons are available locally and add a lovely sweetness to the rutabaga.

 If you guessed turnip, you're close - this is a Japanese turnip called a Hakurei turnip.
 They are pure white through and through and very delicate in flavor.
 My favorite Hakurei recipe is ginger pickled Hakurei.
+This is a carrot - called a maroon - because it is maroon in color.
+Tastes just like - a carrot,

 but just look at how beautiful they are when cut - imagine how stunning they would look in a salad or as crudite.